kpnguyen21/erdos-AB-testing/README.md

 - [ ] Free gifts
 - [x] Early access to launches
 - [x] Exclusive content
-- [ ] Flexible cancellatin
+- [ ] Flexible cancellation
 - [ ] None of the above

-2. On your first visit, how easu was it to understand the membership includes?
+2. On your first visit, how easy was it to understand the membership includes?
 - [ ] Very easy
 - [ ] Easy
 - [ ] Neutral